In final interview, Lisa Marie Presley’s health struggles were evident

 “When the interview was over, I said to my crew, ‘Something’s off.’
 There’s no question that she was off.
 She was a little slow and not quite all there.
 I say that with a heavy heart,” Bush told NewsNation host Ashleigh Banfield.

-Lisa Marie Presley’s death in a Los Angeles hospital was confirmed by her mother, Priscilla, a few hours after her daughter suffered a medical episode at her home.
-Sources told TMZ that a housekeeper found Presley, 54, suffering from cardiac arrest inside her bedroom in Calabasas Thursday morning.
+Lisa Marie Presley’s death in a Los Angeles hospital was confirmed by her mother, Priscilla, a few hours after her daughter was rushed to the hospital by paramedics after a medical episode at her home.

-Bush said Presley seemed to be a bit delayed during their interview.
+Bush said Presley seemed to be a bit delayed during their conversation.

 “I can tell you this.
 We had two steps up onto our platform, and I asked her, you know, ‘Here, let me lend you a hand to come up.’
 She was on the arm of Jerry Schilling, who is an old manager of Elvis and a manager of her, too.
 He was a member of the Memphis Mafia and a great friend.
 He was holding her arm, and she was very much relying on his support for balance.
 She spoke very slowly,” Bush said.